st4sd/overview/src/pages/contribute.md

 If you have an application image e.g. for a simulation program, you want to make available we can add it to our [quay.io organization](https://quay.io/organization/st4sd) so others in the community can see it and access it.
 You can find more information about the guidelines for this process [here](/application-images/).
 When you are ready to begin contributing images, click on the **Contribute an image** card above to start this process.

-### Virtual Experiments

-If you have a virtual experiment that you would like to advertise we can add it to the [ST4SD Global Registry](https://registry.st4sd.res.ibm.com/) page.
-This way, others in the community will be able to see it and access it.
-Click on the **Contribute a virtual experiment** card above to start this process.

 ## Contributing to Core

 If you want to add new features to any ST4SD component follow this process